lp6m/ImageDetectionHW2/python/README.md

 ### Python
-Python3 and Scikit-learn are used to train object, and extracted trained classifier paramet
+Python3 and Scikit-learn are used to train object, and extracted trained classifier parameter

 #### vdtools.py
 MainClass, this refers [https://github.com/t-lanigan/vehicle-detection-and-tracking](https://github.com/t-lanigan/vehicle-detection-and-tracking) repository.